Developer(s) – Genius Soronity

 Graphics – 6/10

 Since this is essentially an arcade puzzle game, the only emphasis out on visuals is how each section of the game board looks as the game progresses.
 The idea of which is to give the illusion of it taking place in several different locations, but in a game like this, visuals shouldn’t really take precedent anyway, so I don’t think the game should lose out on too many marks because of this.
-There is also basis in visual diversity with the amount of pokémon there are in it from all over the franchise.
+There is also a basis in visual diversity with the amount of pokémon there are in it from all over the franchise.

 Gameplay – 7/10